Glory Days (Bruce Springsteen song): Music video

 The music video for the song was shot in late May 1985 in various locations in New Jersey, and was directed by filmmaker John Sayles, the third video he had done for the album.
 It featured a narrative story of Springsteen, playing the protagonist in the song, talking to his young son and pitching to a wooden backstop against an imaginary lineup (he eventually lost the game to Graig Nettles).
 The baseball field scene was shot at Miller Park Stadium in West New York, New Jersey.
 The field is inside a city block surrounded mostly by homes.
 Intercut with these were scenes of Springsteen and the E Street Band lip-synching the song in a bar.
 The bar performance scenes were filmed at Maxwell's in Hoboken, New Jersey.

 Although he had left the band the prior year, Steven Van Zandt was invited back to perform in this video, but the two new members of the band, Nils Lofgren and Patti Scialfa, who had not been on the record at all, were also featured.
 Springsteen's then-wife Julianne Phillips made a cameo appearance at the baseball field at the end.

 The video began airing on MTV in mid-June 1985 and went into heavy rotation.
 The music video received two MTV Video Music Awards nominations, Best Male Video and Best Overall Performance at the 1986 MTV Video Music Awards.

 Clips of New York Mets pitcher Dwight Gooden striking out a couple of batters in real games appear in the video.

 Personnel

-According to authors Philippe Margotin and Jean-Michel Guesdon:
+According to the album's liner notes, and authors Philippe Margotin and Jean-Michel Guesdon: